-Changelog · Cloudflare Workers docs
+Changelog

 - Improved error message when a single request performs more than 1000 KV operations to make clear that a per-request limit was reached, not a global rate limit.

-wrangler devpreviews should now honor non-default resource limits, e.g. longer CPU limits for those in the Workers Unbound beta.
+wrangler devpreviews should now honor non-default resource limits, for example, longer CPU limits for those in the Workers Unbound beta.

 - Fixed off-by-one line numbers in Worker exceptions.